-The procedure starts with a small incision slightly shorter than
+The procedure starts with a small incision to the right of your

-is almost always on the right side,
+Adam's apple.
+The incision is almost always on the right side,

 regardless of which arm or which side of the neck hurts.
 I attempt

 to put the incision in a skin crease, so that 6-12 months after

 next portion of the procedure is called the fusion.
 The discs in